 Bath Abbey was originally built in the 7th century, and the focus moved from public bathing to religion...but, "taking the cure" (aka drinking the water from the springs that supplied the baths) returned and the area had a massive resurgence in the Georgian period as a health spa.
 In the early 18th century, much of the similarly styled Bath stone buildings were constructed, including the Pump Room and the Royal Crescent, which give Bath its uniform, and fairly grandiose, appearance.
 It was during the end of this century and the beginning of the 18th that Austen penned her famous works, several of which have scenes in Bath, as she lived here briefly, and the city became, as it continues to be, a tourist hotspot!

-Today, the city is home to around 90,000 residents, and about a million out-of-town guests!
+Today, Bath is home to around 90,000 residents, and about a million out-of-town guests!

 Getting to Bath from London for a day trip